OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

 }
 ```

-and we can import this component into the HomePage and then loop over the mock data and present our dinosaur cards under the Banner!
+Then we import this component into the HomePage and loop over the mock data to present our dinosaur cards under the banner.

 ```
 import DinosaurCard from '../components/DinosaurCard